Bourne Valley Park

 From Turbary Close (resurfaced)

-Voting closed on 31st January; the majority of people (75%) voted in favour of footpaths.
+The majority of people (75%) voted in favour of footpaths.

 The most popular option was for a new footpath leading from Monkton Crescent to the 'long field' (#1 in orange on the aerial photo above), which we extended to link with the footpath from Turbary Close.